openharmony/docs/en/application-dev/reference/apis-arkweb/js-apis-webview.md

    import { createNode } from "./DynamicComponent"
    import { precompileWebview } from "./PrecompileWebview"
    import { businessWebview } from "./BusinessWebview"

    @Entry
    @Component
    struct Index {
      @State precompileNode: NodeController | undefined = undefined;
      precompileController: webview.WebviewController = new webview.WebviewController();

      @State businessNode: NodeController | undefined = undefined;
      businessController: webview.WebviewController = new webview.WebviewController();

      aboutToAppear(): void {
-       // Initialize the web component used to inject local resources. this.precompileNode = createNode(precompileWebview,
+       // Initialize the Web component used to inject local resources. this.precompileNode = createNode(precompileWebview,
          { url: "https://www.example.com/empty.html", controller: this.precompileController});
      }

      build() {
        Column() {
-         // Load the web component used by the service at a proper time.
+         // Load the Web component used by the service at a proper time.
 In this example, the button is clicked.
          Button ("Load Page")
            .onClick(() => {
              this.businessNode = createNode(businessWebview, {